Texas Immigration Appeals Attorneys

 At Davis & Associates, we offer aggressive strategies when appealing immigration decisions.
 We understand that you have a lot on the line – and we want to help you achieve a favorable resolution.
 Our immigration appeals attorneys in Texas deliver high-quality representation and take the time to get to know each client so that their service is truly personalized.

 Here’s what you need to know about asking a higher court to look at your case.

 What Are Immigration Appeals?

 Immigration appeals are requests to different authorities to review unfavorable decisions.
-Typically, you must file an appeal with the Board of Immigration Appeals or the USCIS Administrative Appeals Office.
+Typically, you must file an appeal with the USCIS Administrative Appeals Office or the Board of Immigration Appeals.
 These two entities have jurisdiction over different types of immigration cases.

 The Basics Of An Immigration Appeal

 Time is of the essence when appealing an immigration decision – in most cases, you only have 30 days after receiving the decision to file your appeal.

 Many clients find it beneficial to work on their appeal with a law firm that did not handle the original case.
 A fresh perspective can provide helpful insight into a better way to approach the appeal.